AlexeyInc/Brute-force-protector/README.md

 ##### Possible improvements:

-*White/black lists check order.
-Current solution have concrete order of checks on existing IP in white/black subnets lists.
+*__White/black lists check order__. <br /> Current solution have concrete order of checks on existing IP in white/black subnets lists.
 Firstly, we check white list, then black list.
 So if IP exist in some subnet from white list — we will allow sender to authorize and not check does this IP included in any of subnets from black list.*